 This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

-You might be tempted to go dark online right now, however, continuing to build your online presence may be the answer to keeping your business running.
 Whether you’re beginning to sell your products or services online, or simply offering extra communication and engagement, you’ll further develop trust and awareness of your brand by continuing your digital communications.

 - Inform your customers of any changes and specials through email marketing.